 How can I give the best service possible?

 I would like to expand more on the consultation portion of the service because I believe this is so important and often overlooked by many estheticians.
 The information I gain from asking my clients questions about their skin and having them share their concerns is essential for problem-solving.
 This is the biggest area of weakness for so many estheticians.
-They are so focused on giving the actual skin treatment without really knowing what the clients concerns are.
+They are so focused on giving the actual skin treatment without really knowing what the client’s concerns are.
 Aside from the questions I mentioned above, here are some others to ask after reviewing their client intake form.
-I find these really insightful to understanding my client and his/her skin so the best results can be focused on.
-I love to psychoanalyze their skin and these open it up great conversations.
+I find these really insightful in understanding my client and his/her skin so the best results can be focused on.
+I love to analyze their skin, and these questions open up great conversations:

-Give me examples of how your skin is sensitive?
+- Do you consider yourself to have sensitive skin?
+Give me specific examples of how your skin acts sensitive?
 (Everyone will say their skin is sensitive, but you need to know exactly their type of sensitivity.)

 How can I get my clients to reschedule?